 – Flo Low grew up in St. Louis, Missouri, and served in the IDF as a basic training commander.

 The following are good ways to learn their stories:

 - The Write On For Israel/San Francisco teen participants created the following video about lone soldiers: https://www.youtube.com/watch?v=NyrbA7JB6Uk#t=192.
 The video features the stories of different types of lone soldiers, highlighting their various goals and motivations.

 - The Israel Forever Foundation has some excellent videos that give an inside peak into life as a lone soldier, which can be found here: http://israelforever.org/programs/thelonesoldierproject/.

 - Michael Levin grew up in suburban Philadelphia, Pennsylvania, and served in the IDF Paratroopers brigade.
 He was killed in action on August 1, 2006, fighting in the Second Lebanon War.
 His story has been made into a movie, and his grave in the Mt.
 Herzl Military Cemetery in Jerusalem is the most-visited grave there.

-- The Lone Soldier Center was created to assist lone soldiers in Israel by friends in memory of Michael Levin.
+- The Lone Soldier Center was created to assist lone soldiers in Israel in memory of Michael Levin.
 Their website (https://lonesoldiercenter.com/) includes more information about Michael, in addition to information about Lone Soldiers.